Thermi/steam-arch/README.md

 Trusted Path Execution (TPE)

-This Steam docker image is working with the grsecurity patched kernel,
+This Steam docker image is working with the grsecurity patched kernel.
-however it requires the following grsecurity flag enabled:

-- CONFIG_GRKERNSEC_TPE_INVERT
-- CONFIG_GRKERNSEC_TPE_TRUSTED_GID

-so that `/proc/sys/kernel/grsecurity/tpe_gid` is accessible for read by root.
+It only needs a `/proc/sys/kernel/grsecurity/tpe_gid` accessible by root for read.

 ### grsec: PaX

-Currently it supports Half-Life (CS, ...), CS:GO as described in `launch` file that you can edit yourself and rebuild this docker image.
+It is also working with PaX part of the grsecurity.
+I have tested it with Half-Life games like CS 1.6, and CS:GO.
+Please refer to the `launch` file if grsecurity is blocking some executable or a library.

 # Links